Centre took five decades to realise ‘mistake’ of banning government staff from joining RSS: MP HC

 On Thursday, the court said it would have simply disposed of the petition as having rendered infructuous.
 But it was making the observations since the problems raised in the petition have “national ramifications, especially pertaining to one of the largest voluntary non-governmental organisations, viz.
 Rashtriya Swayamsevak Sangh”.

-The bench then questioned why the ban had been imposed in the first place.
+The bench asked why the ban had been imposed in the first place.
 It asked on what basis the activities of the organisation “as a whole were treated in the decades of 1960s and [1970s] as communal or anti-secular”.

 “What was the empirical report, statistical survey or material, that led the then government of the day to arrive at an objective satisfaction that involvement of Central government employees with the RSS?” the High Court questioned, according to The Hindu.